nikola-beerkens/word-of-the-day/README.md

 - **HTML/CSS/JavaScript**
 - **Electron Framework** – for desktop compatibility
-- **Text-to-Speech API** – to help with pronunciation
+- **Responsive voice API** – to help with pronunciation

 ## 💖 Why I Made This

 I'm passionate about languages and love cute visual styles.
-I wanted to make something simple, useful, and fun — so this project became a way to mix learning with a pixel art vibe that I enjoy creating.
+I wanted to make something simple, useful for my freinds and family, and fun — so this project became a way to mix learning with a pixel art vibe that I enjoy creating.

 ## 📸 Screenshots